Donald Wade, Baron Wade: Liberal Party role

 At the 1960 Liberal Assembly, Wade moved a motion on behalf of the Liberal Party Executive which defended the party policy of collective security with multilateral nuclear disarmament.
 A unilateralist amendment provoked a heated debate, but ultimately the Executive's position was upheld.
 Although not entirely happy with the more active form of 'community politics' (a new Liberal Party Agent once recalled how Wade got lost when showing her around the constituency), in January 1961 Wade volunteered to spend two days in a constituent's home to assess the noise from a woollen mill.

 Wade was a sponsor of the Bills intended to allow Peers to renounce unwanted titles which were introduced after Anthony Wedgwood Benn inherited the Viscountcy of Stansgate in 1960.
 He was also a member of the Joint Parliamentary Committee on Lords Reform which led to the Peerage Act 1963.
 With the Liberal Party recovery of the early 1960s, Wade asked why the National Liberal Organization continued to exist when they were indistinguishable from Conservatives.
 In 1962 he became Deputy Leader of the Liberal Party in the House of Commons and gave up being Chief Whip.

 Controversy

 In July 1962, Wade sponsored a drinks reception at the House of Commons on behalf of a whisky company, having been asked to by former Liberal MP and public relations consultant Frank Owen.
 Sir Herbert Butcher, chairman of the Kitchen Committee, expressed his concern that the facilities of the House were being used on behalf of public relations companies.

 Defeat

 In 1961, the Huddersfield pact was declared over and a Conservative candidate was adopted.
 At the 1964 general election Wade therefore found himself with Conservative and Labour opponents.
-The campaign in Huddersfield West was fairly bitter.
-Both the Conservative and Labour agents insisted that Wade would come bottom of the poll.
+The campaign in Huddersfield West was fairly bitter, with both the Conservative and Labour agents insisting that Wade would come bottom of the poll.
+In the event, Wade came second to Labour's Kenneth Lomas, and beat the Conservative candidate by a little under 500 votes.